BitcoinDesign/Guide/guide/private-key-management/schemes.md

 # Private key schemes

-Bitcoin wallet-products have until recently ranged mostly from generalist to advanced use-cases, with manual backup of recovery-phrases dominating as the private key management scheme.
+Bitcoin wallet-applications have until recently ranged mostly from generalist to advanced use-cases, with manual backup of recovery-phrases dominating as the private key management scheme.
 Few non-custodial products have targeted or been suitable for newcomers to bitcoin, the learning curve remains steep.
-As the community matures and grows, we should expect there to be opportunities to make more specialized wallet-products, and improve the experience for beginners.
+As the community matures and grows, we should expect there to be opportunities to make more specialized wallet-applications, and improve the experience for beginners.
 This should also encourage a wider range of private management schemes to be employed that suits the individual product and their customers.

-Important aspects to consider when choosing a private key management scheme is what you expect your customers to use the wallet-product for, who they are and how much bitcoin they might store in your product.
+Important aspects to consider when choosing a private key management scheme is what you expect your customers to use the wallet-application for, who they are and how much bitcoin they might store in your product.
 For example;

 * **Target audience** - Are your customers completely new to bitcoin and its concepts, or well versed in all the technological underpinnings?